BroManDudeGuyPhD/Helldivers-stratagem-input/README.md

 # Helldivers Stratagem Input
 Helldivers 2 Stratagem input for PC

-I acheived voice command strategems in Helldivers 2 using Alexa, Home Assistant, and the HASS.Agent app on my W11 PC
+I achieved voice command stratagems in Helldivers 2 using Alexa, Home Assistant, and the HASS.Agent app on my W11 PC
 https://github.com/LAB02-Research/HASS.Agent

 The basic flow is